Microbiology and Inorganic Chemistry Branch

 The branch is responsible for the receipt of samples for the Central and ARO labs; analysis of submitted samples for bacteriological, metals, nutrients, and a variety of other inorganic parameters; and assistance to laboratory and field staff.

-The analytical units of the branch analyze water samples collected from a variety of sources across North Carolina: creeks, streams, rivers, lakes, monitoring wells, water supply wells, effluent discharges, and Undergorund Storage Tanks (UST).
-Many of the water samples are submitted as a part of routine monitoring (Ambient Monitoring Program, Random Ambient Monitoring, Groundwater studies, lake monitoring), but also include samples for compliance monitoring, fish kills, complaints, and emergency situations.
+The analytical units and regional lab analyze water samples collected from a variety of sources across North Carolina that includes lakes, rivers, streams, estuaries, monitoring wells, water supply wells, effluent discharges, and Undergorund Storage Tanks (UST).
+Many of the water samples are submitted as a part of routine monitoring (Ambient Monitoring System, Random Ambient Monitoring System (RAMS), groundwater studies, lake monitoring), but also include samples for compliance monitoring, fish kills, complaints, and emergency situations.

 In addition to water samples, the branch analyzes samples of soil, sediment, and fish tissue for metals.
 The Microbiology and Metals Unit features a Mercury Clean Room for analyzing mercury at very low levels.